spacetelescope/stginga/docs/source/plugins.rst

 Local Plugins
 -------------

-These plugins work together to display the same object across multiple images:
+This plugin works with :ref:`global-plugin-multiimage` to display the same object across multiple images:

 .. toctree::
    :maxdepth: 2

-   plugins_manual/multiimage
    plugins_manual/mipick

 These plugins behave like a regular Ginga plugin: